Based in Chicago with an international

 accounting firm in the U.S. It changed its name to Grant

 Thornton in 1986, a reflection of its affiliation with the U.K.

 firm Thornton Baker (which also changed its name).

-Today, Grant Thornton LLP employs more than 6,400 people and is
+Today, Grant Thornton LLP employs nearly 6,500 people and is the

 Accounting Today's latest rankings by revenue.